 KEEP IN PACT

-The KEEP IN PACT project involves 6 partners from 5 Eu countries (France, Belgium, Italy, Portugal and Croatia).
+The KEEP IN PACT project involved 6 partners from 5 EU countries (France, Belgium, Italy, Portugal and Croatia).
 It kicked off in Paris (France) on the 23rd and 24th of September 2019.
-The project aims at promoting upskilling in the field of lifelong career guidance services, as well as at developing an innovative ecosystem approach to the management of professionals working together in partnership.
+The project aimed at promoting upskilling in the field of lifelong career guidance services, as well as at developing an innovative ecosystem approach to the management of professionals working together in partnership.

 In recent years, regional, national and European policies have stressed the crucial need to increase cooperation and synergy research in order to deliver better services in lifelong guidance.
 To do so, the Cités des métiers International Network launched a new project in strategic partnerships about the development of “multi-partnership management” in Cités des métiers and other lifelong career guidance centres.
 Indeed, we need to go further than the traditional fields, as public needs are evolving, and the lifelong career guidance approach is not addressed enough.
 The project is a continuation of the European project COCADE “DEveloping CAreer COunselling services in integrated spaces”, during which good practices within lifelong guidance services were shared.

 - To promote upskilling in the field of lifelong career guidance services;